• English

 If you go with Trekking Mont Blanc, no!
 Overnight stays are included in our guided and self-guided trips and you don’t need to worry about booking your nights as well as your morning and evening meals.
 At lunchtime, we eat a home-made picnic prepared by our chef.

-For some of our tours, we offer a “Dormitory” package and a “Comfort” package which includes, when possible, nights in private rooms.
+For some of our tours, we offer a “Dormitory” package and a “Comfort” package which includes nights in private rooms.

-We can also assist you in organising a free or tailor-made trip that will satisfy your wishes in terms of comfort and overnight stays.
+We can also help you organising a tailor-made trip that will satisfy your wishes in terms of comfort and night stays.

 Food